sabre1041/1-demo/README.md

 If you lose the credentials, you can safely re-run the install script.
 It will not change anything important, but it will print out the same information again.

-You can also access the same URLs by clicking on them in the OpenShift web console. select Networking -> Routes in the main navigation menu and then.
+You can also access the same URLs by clicking on them in the OpenShift web console.
+Select Networking -> Routes in the main navigation menu.
 Make sure the `devsecops` project is selected.
 Select the URLs in the Location column.

 **2. Validate tool access.**